snigdho991/currency-exchanger/README.md

-## About This Package
+## About This Project

-- To install the package run the following command:
+- It's the full project.
+To install currency-exchanger package go to the link (https://github.com/snigdho991/currency-exchange-package)

-composer require snigdho/currency-exchanger

 ## License